Find Grad Schools

 61% Women

 New York University is the 11th most popular school in the nation for students seeking a master's degree in film.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
 During the most recent year for which we have data, 54 people received their master's degree in film from NYU.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 61% were women.
-New York University film graduates who receive their master's degree go on to jobs earning a median salary of $31,087.
+Of these students, 61% were women and 19% were members of underrepresented racial-ethnic groups.

 #12